Acquiring commercial sites to convert to residential use is proving an increasingly popular strategy among property developers.

-A word of warning, though: turning a commercial development over to residential use is a VAT minefield.
+A word of warning, though: the VAT implications when converting commercial to residential is a minefield.

 It’s very different to developing bare land, for example, or redeveloping an existing residential site.
 These arrangements rarely expose developers to the most intricate aspects of VAT.

 Converting commercial to residential, however, does have some extremely complex VAT implications.
 It’s easy to get caught out, and the cost of doing so will hit development profits.